ValleTSF/creative-tech-assignment/README.md

 ### `Installation`

-To install this application navigate to your preferred install location and run `git clone https://github.com/ValleTSF/creative-tech-assignment.git` after that run `npm install` in the terminal.
+To install this application navigate to your preferred install location and run `git clone https://github.com/ValleTSF/creative-tech-assignment.git` in the terminal after that run `npm install`.

 ### `Run`